watem-sedem/watem-sedem/docs/input.rst

 Outlet map filename
 *******************

 The filename of the outlet map.
-This raster is only mandatory if the :ref:`Model Choice <choicespage>`:
+This raster is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Manual outlet selection <manualoutlet>` is set to 1.

 Every user defined river outlet needs a unique id (integers).
 The outlet pixels are given the value